Bali

 • Ubud

-Skip if: You want beach access or a lively party scene.
+Skip if: You want beach access or late-night nightlife.

 • Sanur